brandonmosher/astarc/README.md

 gcc -I include -lm include/*.c app/*.c
 ```

+# Pyctemp Template Instantiation

+This implementation is templated to support arbitrary grid values. pyctemp is used to instantiate the required templates during the build process.
+Pyctemp generates the following files:

+grid.T.h grid.T.c
+T is the user-specified grid value type.
+Provides methods to manipulate a grid.

+path_t.h path_t.c
+This is simply the pyctemp built-in array.T.t template with T=coordinate_t, and alias=path_t Provides numerous methods to manipulate a path.

+astar.T.h astar.T.c
+T is the user-specified grid value type.
+Provides astar_T_get_path method.

+Additional boilerplate for map, linked list, array and pair used for the astar algorithm.

-## Tips
+# Tips

+### Custom Grid Value Types
-- If using a custom grid value type one of the following conditions must be satisfied to enable pyctemp to generate functioning code:
+If using a custom grid value type one of the following conditions must be satisfied to enable pyctemp to generate functioning code:

-    - type defined in any file in the source_dirpath provided to pyctemp
+- type defined in any file in the source-dirpath provided to pyctemp
 - type defined in an arbitrary location as long as the one of the following arguments are passed to pyctemp:
         --include-dirpath [arbitrary dirpath]
         --typedef-include-filepath [typename]:[arbitrary filepath]
 - type defined in a system header as long as the following argument is passed to pyctemp:
         --typedef-include-filepath [typename]:[include filepath]